Richmond Beetham

 Richmond Beetham (1832–1912) was a British-born painter and magistrate.
 He spent most of his life living in New Zealand.

 Early life

 Richmond Beetham was born in 1832 in Horncastle, England.
 He was the eldest son of Mary Beetham (née Brosley) and the portrait painter William Beetham.
 He attended the Elizabethan Foundation School.
 In the mid-1850s, he moved to Victoria, before moving to Wellington, New Zealand in 1859, where his parents had also moved.

 Life in New Zealand

 In 1862, he attained his first job as a public servant, working as a Receiver of Land Revenue in the Otago goldfields.
-In 1863 he married Lucelle Frances Swainson, the daughter of naturalist and artist William John Swainson.
+In 1863 he married Lucelle Frances Swainson, the daughter of naturalist and artist William Swainson.
 That same year, he was appointed as a stipendiary magistrate in Queenstown, and later Napier and Timaru.
 Eventually, he was moved to Christchurch in 1881, where he continued to work until his retirement in May 1903.